Britain to work with WHO on 'pandemic radar' to track diseases

-Prime Minister Boris Johnson announced the plan for a new “Global Pandemic Radar” ahead of a G20 Global Health summit on Friday in Rome, where he will speak.
+Prime Minister Boris Johnson announced the plan for a “Global Pandemic Radar” ahead of a G20 Global Health summit on Friday in Rome, where he called on the world to unite to tackle COVID-19 and future pandemics.

-Johnson’s office said it would involve a network of surveillance hubs that could watch out for outbreaks and share data on variants and vaccine resistance.

 He is using Britain’s presidency of the G7 to highlight the need to be prepared for future pandemics, launching an expert group to examine how the development of vaccines against future diseases can be expedited.